Tideswell

-Tideswell is a village and civil parish in the Peak District of Derbyshire, England.
+Tideswell is a village, civil parish, and ward in the Peak District of Derbyshire, England.
 It lies 6 mi east of Buxton on the B6049, in a wide valley on a limestone plateau, at an altitude of 1000 ft above sea level, and is within the District of Derbyshire Dales.
 The population (including Wheston) was 1,820 in 2001, increasing slightly to 1,827 at the 2011 Census, making it the second-largest settlement within the National Park, after Bakewell.
 Tideswell Dale is a short limestone valley leading south from the village to the River Wye valley.

 Name

 There is some debate as to how the village got its name.
 The English Place Name Society accepts it as being named after a Saxon chieftain named Tidi, others that the name comes from a "tiding well" situated in the north of the village.
 This 'ebbing and flowing' well was declared to be one of the Seven Wonders of the Peak by Thomas Hobbes in his 1636 book De Mirabilibus Pecci.

 Tideswell is known locally as Tidza or Tidsa.
 In addition, local residents are known as Sawyeds, owing to a traditional story about a farmer who freed his prize cow from a gate in which it had become entangled, by sawing its head off.
 Today the story is re-enacted raucously and colourfully every Wakes week by a local mummers group called the Tidza Guisers.